Vietnamese Chicken Curry Recipe (Cà Ri Gà)

 Vietnamese curry with a mini loaf of bread

-How to serve Vietnamese curry
+How I serve Vietnamese curry

 This curry goes well with a fresh loaf of bread.
 Those french style baguettes you find at Vietnamese bakeries are perfect for this–kind of airy but still crusty.
 If you don’t happen to be around any Vietnamese baguette shops, any crusty baguette will do.